upenn-embedded/final-project-s25-the-algorithm/README.md

 *What major components do you need and why?
 Try to be as specific as possible.
 Your Hardware & Software Requirements Specifications should inform your component choices.*

+Here is our BOM: https://docs.google.com/spreadsheets/d/1XaGem2oc90u5TyTIHajpD4cKOrVFxEH9lh6wl16X_gg/edit?usp=sharing We need NEMA23 motors, motor controllers, a power supply, flange couplers, NEMA23 mount brackets, ball joint rod ends, rods, geared motor (for the screwdriver), a dc motor driver, current sensor, aluminum plate, and aluminum extrusion.
+These are critical to assemble our structure, delta manipulator, and electronics.
+Please refer to the CAD for how these components attach and work together.

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*

 ### 8. Final Demo Goals